wangtuguahhh/Capstone_2/README.md

 ## 8. Future Improvements

-There are so much more to improve for this task.
+There is so much more to improve for this task.

 **Modeling:**